msymeonides/Migrate3D/README.md

 Migrate3D requires a .csv file input that contains data from object movements through two- or three-dimensional space.
 After execution, the program will return a set of .xlsx files, each with several worksheets, containing track-by-track summary metrics, mean squared displacement analysis, etc.

 If the user imports a Categories .csv file (simply listing the category for each object ID), two additional analyses will be performed: dimensionality reduction using principal component analysis (PCA), and decision tree analysis using XGBoost.
 There is no guarantee that these will be performed in a statistically-sound way, that is left up to the user to ensure, but the libraries used to perform these analyses are widely used.
-Supplying a Categories file will also enable additional mean squared displacement analysis, and enable the ability to generate plotly figures comparing the different categories across all calculated parameters.

 A limitation of the program is that it does not currently handle cell divisions (or fusions) in any intelligent way, so the user needs to separate all such tracks at the split/merge point so that each track only represents one cell.
 (Note: a record of which daughters belong to which parent cell can easily be kept using a simple numbering system within the track’s Name field.)